s03311251/Cheatsheet/Xilinx_cheatsheet.md

   * Enable Deskew Detection: Select to enable Deskew sequence detection and centre alignment of clock and data lanes in MIPI D-PHY
     * for line rates > 1.5 Gb/s
   * Line Buffer Depth: 128 - 16384
+  * Enable Active Lanes
+    * if enabled, you can set no. of lanes dynamically via reg `Protocol Configuration Register [1:0]`

 * register
   * 3 regions